How to hire a photographer

 I don't want to delve too far into my photography rates because it ranges so much.
 For example, this year I've worked on projects that have started from a low of $200 to a high of $35,000.
 It all depends on how much work is required, what the image usage will be, possible production costs, travel costs and whether or not I'll retain the image copyright.

 Here is where things get messy.
 If I am excited by an idea or location or brand that reaches out, I will occasionally bend on timeline or budget.
 This is true for every photographer I know.
 The flip side is also true.
 A while back, I got a request for some very difficult cinemagraph animation work for a makeup company.
 I sent over a proposed budget and got a lower counteroffer but it wasn’t something I was thrilled to work on so I politely passed.

 It's hard to figure out when you're looking for a photographer if they'll be excited about your project.
-If you're looking for a photographer, try to find someone that has the aesthetic you're looking for.
 If you're excited about their work, convey that.
 Excitement is contagious.

 I try to set my pricing for projects with the assumption that some of my time will be spent on calls and emails to work out logistics and concepts.
 There’s a certain amount of back and forth that’s normal but I get cautious when I find myself on an endless email chain or having to do 3 rounds of budget negotiations.

 This past winter I found myself on a project where the client negotiated several production pricing details multiple times.
 At the start of the project they suddenly pulled all of the production funding but still wanted the same quality of work.
 I should have pulled out of the project at that point but felt some misplaced personal responsibility.
 It ate up a lot of time and energy and I eventually parted ways with them feeling exhausted and burned out.